Key Quote

 FIRST IMPRESSIONS

-Wickham's charm at their first meeting contrasts sharply with Darcy's coldness — creating a false binary in Elizabeth's mind.
-She judges both men by first impressions (the novel's original title), which is exactly Austen's point: surface charm is not a reliable guide to character.
+Wickham's charm at their first meeting contrasts sharply with Darcy's coldness — creating a false binaryfalse binary — A misleading choice presented as though there are only two options in Elizabeth's mind.
+She judges both men by first impressionsfirst impressions — the novel's original title, which is exactly Austen's point: surface charm is not a reliable guide to character.
 Wickham is the novel's embodiment of the danger of judging by appearances.

 THE MILITIA & SOCIAL PERFORMANCE

 Officers in the militia were expected to be charming, dancing, socially graceful additions to local society.
 Wickham performs this role perfectly — his charm is a professional skill developed through practice.
-Austen shows that sociability (ease in social situations) can be a form of deception as well as a genuine virtue.
+Austen shows that sociabilitysociability — The quality of being friendly and easily engaging with others can be a form of deception as well as a genuine virtue.

 Key Words